mycelium-ethereum/swaps-liquidator/README.md

-# Mycelium Swaps Liquidator
+# Neutral Liquidation Keeper

-This keeper will automatically liquidate unhealthy positions in the Mycelium Swaps contracts.
+This keeper will automatically liquidate unhealthy positions in the Neutral Protocol contracts.
 It can either be run as a single container, connecting to an external MongoDB database, or the database and keeper can be run together with `docker-compose`.

 ## Setting up the Environment